comp500/filebisect/README.md

 ## How to install it
 1. Install Go
-2. Run `go get github.com/comp500/filebisect`
+2. Run `go get -u github.com/comp500/filebisect`

 ## How to use it
 1. Open the command prompt / terminal / whatever in the folder you want to bisect